natsuki14/angular-cordova/README.md

 All official Cordova Plugins are supported.
 3rdparty plugins are available in plugins/3rdparty.

 ## Key features
-* Buffers method calls and waits for the deviceready event automatically
-* Call plugins before they are loaded - load your app as fast as possible
 * All methods return promises
+* All method calls are automatically buffered and executed after deviceready
+* Call plugins before they are loaded
+* Load your app as fast as possible, don't wait for deviceready

 ## Installation
 1) Include src/cordova.js in your project along with any plugins that you use from src/plugins.